Bhuvaneshwari628/WEDFinal-project/README.md

 Description
 Frost Fusion is a fictional ice cream website that showcases:

-A variety of delicious ice cream flavors.
-Special deals and promotions.
-Customer reviews and feedback.
-Built with HTML, CSS, Bootstrap, and the MERN Stack, the website delivers a visually appealing, responsive, and user-friendly experience.
+A variety of delicious ice cream flavors.Special deals and promotions.Customer reviews and feedback.Built with HTML, CSS, Bootstrap, and the MERN Stack, the website delivers a visually appealing, responsive, and user-friendly experience.

 Features
 Responsive Design: Adapts seamlessly to all devices using Bootstrap.